 - Is this enhancement integral to a curricular project?

 - Is that curricular project community-engaged?
 The CCC defines community-engaged projects as projects that work directly with or in a community and responds to a compelling community opportunity or need.
+MICA acknowledges that “community” can be defined in many ways.
+Within the context of community partnerships and community engagement, MICA typically uses “community” to signify Baltimore neighborhoods and residents beyond our campus.

 Is the experience that the enhancement provides unattainable within the confines of the classroom?